florykhan/airbnb-market-analysis/README.md

 ## 🧾 License

-MIT License — feel free to use and modify with attribution.
+MIT License, feel free to use and modify with attribution.
 See the [`LICENSE`](./LICENSE) file for full details.

 ---